Faculty & Staff

 Research Interests:

-- Discovery and rigorous characterization of non-coding RNA functions in normal physiology, cancer, and metastasis
+- Discovery and characterization of non-coding RNA functions in normal physiology, cancer, and metastasis

 - Identification of deubiquitinating enzymes as antitumor and anti-metastatic targets

-- Decoding the roles of developmental regulators in the development, metastasis, and response to therapy of cancer and other diseases
+- Roles of developmental regulators in cancer development, metastasis, and response to therapy

 Research Interests: